 Introduction

-compressionz is a fast, ergonomic compression library for Zig that provides a unified API across multiple compression algorithms.
+compressionz is a fast, ergonomic compression library for Zig that provides codec-specific APIs for multiple compression algorithms.

 The Problem